travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 It's similar to the lock convoy described above: all the threads queue on the lock and acquire it in a round-robin order due to the fair design.
 The difference is that threads don't block when they can't acquire the lock.
 This works out great when the cores are not oversubscribed, but falls off a cliff otherwise.

 Imagine 5 threads, `T1`, `T2`, ..., `T5`, where `T5` is the one not currently running.
 As soon as `T5` is the thread that needs the acquire the lock next (i.e., `T5`'s saved ticket value is equal to `dispensing`), nothing will happen because `T1` through `T4` are busily spinning away waiting for their turn.
 The OS scheduler sees no reason to interrupt them until their time slice expires.
-Time slices are usually measured in millseconds.
+Time slices are usually measured in milliseconds.
 Once one thread is preempted, say `T1`, `T5` will get the chance to run, but at most 4 total acquisitions can happen (`T5`, plus any of `T2`, `T3`, `T4`), before it's `T1`'s turn. `T1` is waiting for their chance to run again, but since everyone is spinning this won't occur until another time slice expires.

 So the lock can only be acquired a few times (at most `$(nproc)` times), or as little as once[^once], every time slice.
 Modern Linux using [CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) doesn't have a fixed timeslice, but on my system, `sched_latency_ns` is 18,000,000 which means that we expect two threads competing for one core to get a typical timeslice of 9 ms. The measured numbers are roughly consistent with a timeslice of single-digit milliseconds.